CigarsSmoker/Clone/How-to-have-root-documents-blocked-by-default-everywhere.md

 I do not expect many users to work this way, but I document it here so that it hopefully answers questions about how root documents are handled in uMatrix.

-Note that the built-in rule `* * doc allow` never appears in _My rules_, because of a history of users blanket removing all rules and then opening an issue about uMatrix now blocking too much.
+Note that the built-in rule `* * doc allow` never appears in _My rules_, because of a history of users blanket-removing all rules and then opening an issue about uMatrix now blocking too much.
 The rule is now built-in and must be overridden with an explicit `* * doc inherit` in order for root documents to inherit their block/allow status from the _all_ cell.